protojour/domain-engine/docs/src/rel.md

 _Unions_ can be defined using conditional `is?` relationships.

+A union type behaves as any other type, but represents one of several choices, its _variants_.

-Union variants must have a discriminant so ONTOL can tell them apart; either their primary key structure is different or some inherent property is, such as a constant:
+Union variants must have some discriminant, so that ONTOL can tell them apart; either their primary key structure is different or some inherent property is, such as a constant:

 ```ontol
 def type_a (